Tweetsie Railroad postpones opening day

 BLOWING ROCK — Tweetsie Railroad announced March 19 that it was postponing its opening day from its planned Friday, April 3, date.

-"We will continue to monitor the situation and guidance from public health professionals to determine when the park will open," Robbins said in the March 19 statement.
-"Visit www.tweetsie.com for the most current information."
+"Tweetsie Railroad is postponing its park opening date to adhere to the current recommendations from the CDC and the state of North Carolina," the theme park states on its website.
+"We will continue to monitor the situation with guidance from public health professionals to determine when the park will open."

-Previously, the park intended on opening for the 2020 season as scheduled, saying they had increased the number of hand sanitation stations across the park.
+Previously, the park intended on opening for the 2020 season as scheduled, saying it had increased the number of hand sanitation stations across the park.

 The Blowing Rock-based Wild West Adventure theme park attracts more than 250,000 visitors annually and 2,000 on its biggest days, Robbins said on opening day in 2018.